kmska/ImageHub/README.md

 The Imagehub provides a link between [ResourceSpace](https://www.resourcespace.com) and the [Datahub](https://github.com/thedatahub/Datahub).
 Data from the Datahub is added to resources in ResourceSpace and [IIIF Presentation API](https://iiif.io/api/presentation/2.1/) manifests are generated for each resource so they can be displayed in a IIIF viewer.

+## Important considerations

+The Imagehub will fill a number of metadata fields in ResourceSpace based on data from the Datahub.
+To configure what data goes into which ResourceSpace fields, please see 'datahub_data_definition' in config/imagehub.yaml(.sample).

+The fields that are automatically filled with data from the Datahub should not be manually edited, as any manual changes will be overwritten with data from the Datahub.

 ## Requirements

 The Imagehub installation requires the following components: